Thanatisia/distinstall-python/README.md

         |-- unittest.py : WIP Unit Testing source file
         |-- app/ : For all application-specific functionalities; Such as source files related to the installation mechanism of the various Distributions
             |
+            |-- runner.py : This is the Distribution Switcher ("Load Balancer") that will process your target distribution name and separate to the appropriate distributions
             |-- distributions/ : For all distribution classes
                 |
                 |-- archlinux/ : Contains ArchLinux installation functionality and archlinux-specific libraries
+                    |
+                    |-- mechanism.py : The primary library containing the Base Installation and Post-Installation mechanism classes for the distribution
         |-- lib/ : For all external/general libraries that are not application-specific
+            |
+            |-- cli.py : This contains functionality to Command Line Interface (CLI) Argument handling
+            |-- config_handler.py : This contains functionality to handling Configuration Files
+            |-- const.py : This contains constant variables and values
+            |-- device_management.py : This contains Device and Disk Handling functions
+            |-- env.py : This contains Environment Variables
+            |-- format.py : This contains string formatting support
+            |-- process.py : This contains Subprocess and systems command execution functions
+            |-- user_management.py : This contains User management functionalities
+            |-- utils.py : This contains general utilities
 ```

 ## TODO